cabo/ace-aif/draft-ietf-ace-aif.md

 parts of the URI that identify the server ("authority" in
-{{-uri}}) are what are authenticated during REST resource access ({{Section 4.2.2 of -http-semantics}} and {{Section 6.2 of RFC7252}}), they naturally fall into the realm handled by the cryptographic armor); we therefore focus on the "path" ("path-abempty") and "query" parts of the URI (URI "local-part" in this specification, as expressed by the Uri-Path and Uri-Query options in CoAP).
+{{-uri}}) are what are authenticated during REST resource access ({{Section 4.2.2 of -http-semantics}} and {{Section 6.2 of RFC7252}}), they naturally fall into the realm handled by the cryptographic armor; we therefore focus on the "path" ("path-abempty") and "query" parts of the URI (URI "local-part" in this specification, as expressed by the Uri-Path and Uri-Query options in CoAP).
 As a consequence, AIF MUST be used in a way that it is